SystemsApproach/private5g/cloud.rst

 6.1 Building Blocks
 -------------------

-The approach is based commodity hardware and open source software buiding blocks.
+The implementation strategy starts with commodity hardware and open source software.
 These building blocks will be familar to anyone that has built a cloud native application, but they deserve to be explicitly named in a discussion of mobile celluar networks, which have historically been built using closed proprietary hardware